openemr/openemr-devops/docker-images/openemr/README.md

 ## Tags

-To-do... (currently all we've got is v5.0.0, tagged as `latest`)
+Tags and their current aliases are shown below:

+ - `5.0.0`: latest, stable

+It is recommended to specify a version number in production, to ensure your build process pulls what you expect it to.

 ## How can I just spin up OpenEMR?

-The easiest way is to use `docker-compose`.
+*You **need** to run an instance of mysql/mariadb as well and connect it to this container!
+You can then either use auto-setup with environment variables (see below) or you can manually set up, telling the server where to find the db.* The easiest way is to use `docker-compose`.
 The following `docker-compose.yml` file is a good example:
 ```yaml
 # Use root/example as user/password credentials
 version: '3.1'